alexpetralia/mbta_django/README.md

 `virtualenv venv` (uses the existing "venv" directory that you cloned)

-To activate your virtual environment, use `source venv/bin/activate`.
+To activate your virtual environment, use `source venv/bin/activate` from your cloned mbta_django root folder.
 I recommend creating an `alias` in your `~/.bashrc` so you don't have to type that command each time you need to activate your virtual environment.

 If you run into permissions issues, do **not** use `sudo` to circumvent them.
 If you do, everything you do in the virtual environment will require `sudo` as well, which you don't want.
 Rather, change ownership of the "mbta_django" folder to your username: `sudo chown -R user:group venv`.
+For example, I used `sudo chown -R alexpetralia:alexpetralia venv`.
 Then, retry the command above.

 **4. Install the postgres server**